 The collaborative effort between two of Italy’s finest exports, Automobili Lamborghini and The Italian Sea Group’s Tecnomar brand, will see a 63-foot limited edition yacht that’s essentially a supercar on water.

-Named the ‘Tecnomar for Lamborghini 63’ after 1963 — the year Lamborghini was founded — the boat lives up to its supercar namesake for being capable of reaching speeds of up to 111kph, which is considered blistering for a motorboat that size.
+Named the “Tecnomar for Lamborghini 63” after 1963 — the year Lamborghini was founded — the motorboat lives up to its supercar namesake for being capable of reaching speeds of up to 111kph, which is considered blistering for a motorboat that size.

-Lamborghini’s extensive archives meant that the 63 had plenty to be inspired by, but ultimately two of its most futuristic cars were selected: The Sián FKP 37, Lamborghini’s first hybrid supercar to use supercapacitor technologies, and the Terzo Millennio, a ‘self-healing’ fully-electric concept.
+Lamborghini’s extensive archives meant that the 63 had plenty to be inspired by, but it was ultimately two of its most futuristic cars that was selected: The Sián FKP 37, Lamborghini’s first hybrid supercar to use supercapacitator technologies, and the Terzo Millennio, a self-healing fully-electric concept.
 Both cars are equally out-of-this-world, and their sharp angular lines have been applied to the yacht’s hull and hard-top for aerodynamics and performance — even the bow sports the same Y-shaped front lights as both cars.
 As a little easter egg for fans, Lamborghini also incorporated subtle references to the Miura and Countach.

 Of course, the bragging rights of owning a Raging Bull-badged superyacht could only be topped by the fact that it matches your Aventador or Huracan.
 Lamborghini’s Ad Personam programme will be available here to ensure that the same colours and materials of your car will be applied to the yacht.
 Two interior layouts will be available too depending on the client’s needs.